NbAiLab/mmlu-translate/translation_quality_evaluation.md

 # Translation Quality Evaluation
 We did ask all the models to evaluate each others translations.
 This was done on the 285 lines dev-files.

-The evaluations shows some very interesting results:
+## Some major points:
+- Most models seem to have a positive self-image, evaluating their own results slightly better
+- DeepSeek-R1 is by far the most critical model
+- Mistral-Small-24B-Instruct-2501 and Qwen2.5-72B-Instruct is unsuited for translating English to Norwegian
+- Maybe only DeepSeek-R1, DeepSeek-V3, Meta-Llama-3.1-405B-Instruct and Llama-3.3-70B-Instruct should be used
+- The scores are suprisingly consistent.
+Everyone seems to agree what a bad translation looks like, even when the model itself is not able to translate at high quality

 ### Translation Quality Table
 |                                 |   DeepSeek-R1 |   DeepSeek-V3 |   Llama-3.3-70B-Instruct |   Llama-3.3-70B-Instruct-Turbo |   Meta-Llama-3.1-405B-Instruct |   Meta-Llama-3.1-70B-Instruct |   Mistral-Small-24B-Instruct-2501 |   Qwen2.5-72B-Instruct |